blenheimears/libvc1/README.md

 satd
 rd
 ```
+The default in normal mode is satd.
+rd is very slow and probably not worth using.

 Long-range search can compare local UMH results with propagated/content-assisted distant candidates instead of exhaustively scanning the full extended-MV space.